 Prerequisites: This is an upper level advanced course.
 Therefore, financial literacy is necessary.
-To be successful and benefit from this course students should have earned grades of "C" or better in ACC\ 113 and "C-" or better in BMG\ 202 or received consent of instructor.
-The completion of MAT\ 167 is also recommended.
-Spring Semester.
+To be successful and benefit from this course students should have earned grades of "C-" or better in ACC 113 and "C-" or better in BMG 202 or consent of instructor.
+The completion of MAT 167 is recommended.

-BMG\ 202 PRINCIPLES OF MANAGEMENT
+BMG 202 PRINCIPLES OF MANAGEMENT

-Principles of Management is an introductory course that covers in depth the theory and practice of management as a discipline and process.
+Principles of Management is a course that covers in depth the theory and practice of management as a discipline and process.
 The Vision to Value Creation Model will be the primary tool employed to introduce the four major management principles - Planning (Strategic Value), Organizing (Organizational Design & Structure Value), Leading (21st century leadership value), and Controlling (Learning Value).
-Major topic areas include:
+Major topic areas include: The evolution, development and scope of management, Growth performance measures and basic design school model strategic planning process, Managing the corporate vision and mission in a continuously dynamic business landscape, 21st century leadership characteristics, and the challenge of leadership to create value through organizational alignment.